Bailey of Bristol: 2000-2023

 During the recession in the mid-2000s, Bailey responded to the event by expanding its production facility and focusing on product diversification.

 In 2011, the first Bailey motorhome was launched – the Approach SE.
-Using the same award-winning design principals as Bailey caravans, this range established Bailey within the motorhome market.

 In 2012, as part of her Diamond Jubilee Tour, Her Late Majesty the Queen Elizabeth II and the Duke of Edinburgh visited Bailey of Bristol and toured the factory.

 In 2016, Bailey Parts & Accessories registered as a separate company and moved from the South Liberty Lane site to its own premises just off of the M4/M5 Interchange in North Bristol.
 In 2019, Bailey Parts & Accessories changed its name to PRIMA Leisure.

-In the same year, Bailey opened its new Replenishment Centre on the South Liberty Lane site along with a Large Panel Laminating Plant at Clevedon to increase manufacturing capacity.
+In the same year, Bailey opened its new Replenishment Centre on the South Liberty Lane site along with a Large Panel Laminating Plant at Clevedon.

 In 2023, Bailey launched its first campervan range, the Endeavour.